Living in '66

 In 1966, Time Magazine declared that London was the ‘swinging’ capital of the world.
 Now, 50 years on, Patsy Kensit explores what the year was really like, via 5 of her favourite photographs that capture London life in ’66.

-Fin was commissioned by the BBC to make its first socio-historical documentary - exploring 1966 from a London perspective - where, significantly, much of the so-called 'swinging' scene stemmed from.
+Fin was commissioned by the BBC to make a socio-historical documentary - exploring 1966 from a London perspective - where, significantly, much of the so-called 'swinging' scene stemmed from.
 Iconic photography, still a powerful medium in the late 60s, was chosen as a chapter-style device to explore the year.
-By using five diverse images as our lens, we were able to explore how both social tension and national celebration combined with cultural upheaval and re-invention to mark ’66 as a much-cited year of note.
-The programme's chosen five images were:

-We were delighted Patsy Kensit fronted the programme, offering glamour with authenticity and a bridge back to ‘66 – her late father having worked directly with the most notorious family ‘firms,’ including the Kray Twins.
-Interweaving deep-dive researched archive throughout the narrative offered a touching and powerful intensity to this fast-moving documentary.
-Patsy guides the viewer through the historical context and key London locations of our stories, while personal testimony – by turns insightful, hilarious and shocking – provides a new and unique take on the year as previosuly defined by Time Magazine.
+We were delighted Patsy Kensit fronted the programme, offering authenticity and a bridge back to ‘66 – her late father having worked directly with the notorious Kray Twins.
+Patsy guides the viewer through the historical context and key London locations of our stories, while shocking and insightful personal testimony provides a new and unique take on the year as previously defined by Time Magazine.